otykier/training/Power BI Next Step 2024/Advanced Semantic Model dev (pre-con)/Module 1 - C# Scripting/02 Exercises - Tabular Editor script API.md

 Now for the exercise.
 Some guy with an italian accent, has told you that `SUM('Table'[Column])` is just syntax sugar for `SUMX('Table', 'Table'[Column])`.
 Health experts say that sugar is bad for you, so naturally you want to change all occurrences of `SUM` in your measures, to the equivalent `SUMX`.

-**Write a script which will use the tokenizer to detect all occurrences of `DaxToken.SUM` in the DAX expressions on your measures.**
+**Write a script which will replace all occurrences of `SUM` in your measures, with the equivalent `SUMX`.
+Your solution must use the tokenizer, to ensure that you don't accidentally replace occurrences of the word `SUM` when not used as a DAX function call.**

 **Hint:** If we ignore whitespace and comments, and assume that the column reference is always qualified with the table name, the token sequence would always look something like this: